Uri3n/TML/README.md

 # TML
-C++ doesn't have any good libraries for multiprocessing.
-Time to fix that (WIP).
+A tiny, lightweight, cross-platform, single header C++ library for multiprocessing and interprocess communication.